defyd/dnd-journal/_notes/Players/Sage.md

 ##### Rumours
-- Sage is rumored to be a low-ranking member of a criminal gang, which holds no name but the members all wear some form of bird mask.
+- Sage is rumoured to be a low-ranking member of a criminal gang, which holds no name but the members all wear some form of bird mask.
 The group is nicknamed “Murder of Crows” for their clean work with assassinations.
-- Sage is rumoured to have gotten on the wrong side with a forest witch.
+- Sage is rumoured to have got on the wrong side with a forest witch.
 The witch was angered by something they had done and had attempted to turn them into a crow, but the spell failed.
 Now Sage looks like a human freak with wings, legs and talons of a bird. _True?
 Maybe?
-It probably doesn't have anything to do with a witch though._
+It probably doesn't have anything to do with a witch, though._
-- Sage was an apprentice at Last Journey, which is rumored to be run by a group of criminals.
+- Sage was an apprentice at Last Journey, which is rumoured to be run by a group of criminals.
 To dispose of “evidence”, they would use the mortuary services to bury any trail of their work.